Trump Commutes Sentence Of Former Illinois Gov. Rod Blagojevich

 In 2010, after Blagojevich was removed as governor of Illinois over the corruption scandal, he appeared on Apprentice, where Trump fired Blagojevich before saying, "I feel badly for him.
 He tried, but I feel badly."

-A jury convicted Blagojevich in 2010 of one count of lying to FBI agents, unable to reach a consensus on 23 other charges.
-But in 2011, another jury convicted him of 17 counts, including 10 of wire fraud and one count of soliciting bribes.
+A jury convicted Blagojevich in 2010 on one count of lying to FBI agents and was unable to reach a consensus on 23 other charges.
+But in 2011, another jury convicted him on 17 counts, including 10 counts of wire fraud and one count of soliciting bribes.

 A judge sentenced him to 14 years in federal prison.

-Note: A previous version of this story incorrectly said that President Trump's commutation would clear Rod Blagojevich's convictions.
-Because he was not pardoned, his convictions will remain on record.